-We are here to help, so if you'd prefer to talk to us about how to make additional investments in MAS Investment Funds you can contact us on 0800 627 738 or email masinvest@linkmarketservices.com
+We are here to help, so if you'd prefer to talk to us about how to make additional investments in MAS Investment Funds you can contact us on 0800 627 738 or email masinvest@linkmarketservices.com.

-Switching between Funds
+Switching between funds

-You can build your own investment portfolio from our range of 7 investment Funds.
-The 7 Funds are designed to suit a broad range of investors.
+You can build your own investment portfolio from our range of 7 investment funds.
+The 7 funds are designed to suit a broad range of investors.

-MAS Investment Funds offers you the flexibility to change your Fund(s) at any time, and there is no minimum amount required to switch Fund(s).
-We do not currently charge a fee for switching between Funds.
+MAS Investment Funds offers you the flexibility to change your fund at any time, and there is no minimum amount required to switch fund.
+We do not currently charge a fee for switching between funds.
 This may change in the future.

-To switch Fund(s), investors with individual and joint accounts can make a change in the MAS Investor Portal.
+To switch fund, investors with personal and joint accounts can make a change in the MAS Investor Portal.

-Other investors will need to complete a Switch and Future Investment Strategy Change Form available at mas.co.nz/investmentfunds-documents
+Other investors will need to complete a Switch and Future Investment Strategy Change Form available at mas.co.nz/investmentfunds-documents.

-If we receive a switch request by 5pm on any given valuation day (which is generally every business day in Auckland and Wellington) and the application is accepted, we will process your switch and issue units in the Fund(s) using the unit price for that day.
+If we receive a switch request by 5pm on any given valuation day (which is generally every business day in Auckland and Wellington) and the application is accepted, we will process your switch and issue units in the fund using the unit price for that day.
 If your switch request is received after 5pm or on a non-business day, we will generally use the unit price for the next valuation day being the day the request is accepted.